 Lithium-ion batteries and NiMH batteries will do best when you first purchase them.
 They last for about a half hour after a few minutes of cranking and can serve most of your survival needs in a pinch.

-The drawback comes in the degradation of these batteries.
+The drawback comes from the degradation of these batteries.
 They’ll last around 500 to 1,000 charges before you need to replace them, which seems like a very long time.
-Unfortunately, time plays a factor as well.
+Unfortunately, time plays a factor, as well.

 After a couple of years of moderate use, the battery will start to deteriorate.
 The charge won’t last as long as it used to until you’re cranking for three minutes to produce a full minute of light.